Grow Your Own Food Delivery Empire With Shared Kitchens

 Share more than just the space

-While your operator handles all the insurance, licensing, and complicated bureaucratic complications, you’ll be able to take advantage of everything shared kitchen spaces have to offer.
+While your operator handles all the insurance, licensing, and complicated bureaucratic complications, you’ll be able to take advantage of everything a shared commercial kitchen space has to offer.

 What are shared kitchens?

-A shared kitchen is when several restaurant brands use a single kitchen space.
+A shared kitchen is when several restaurant brands use a single kitchen space or cooking studio.
 They may choose to share suppliers, equipment, and more to make their kitchen processes more streamlined and optimised.

-How many brands can I operate out of a single shared kitchen?
+How many brands can I operate out of a single shared-use commercial kitchen?

 There is no hard limit on how many brands you can operate out of a single Chef Collective kitchen space.
 However, we would say there is a sweet spot whereby different brands can share the same equipment and suppliers, without unnecessary complexity that may arise from a huge number of brands and food types.